MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension.md

 ms.reviewer: Daniel.Evans
 ms.service: bot-service
 ms.topic: conceptual
-ms.date: 07/25/2020
+ms.date: 11/01/2022
 ---

 # Direct Line App Service extension

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 The Direct Line App Service extension allows clients to connect directly with the host, where the bot is located.
 It runs inside the same subscription, app service, and Azure network as your bot and provides network isolation and, in some cases, improved performance.
 The client application uses [WebSocket protocol](https://tools.ietf.org/html/rfc6455) to communicate with the bot.

+The Direct Line App Service extension is only supported in a Windows App Service, and not currently supported in a Linux App Service.

 The following picture shows the overall architecture:

 :::image type="content" source="media/channels/direct-line-extension-architecture.png" alt-text="Diagram illustrating the Direct Line App Service extension architecture.":::